 - Configure the settings (if needed) to enable the azureDbHost setting to “true”, and adjust connection retry and timeout settings, as well as SSL configuration as needed:

-4. Configure a Reader Eligible rule to specify what is allowed to be routed to the read server:
+4. In the Rules tab, a Reader Eligible rule should be configured for read queries to be routed to the read server shown in Figure 6.

 Figure 6.
 “Rules” tab